This Is Our Most Romantic Recipe of All Time

 The Story Behind the Recipe

 I first discovered this recipe just last year when I was fumbling for gift ideas for a bridal shower.
-(At the time, I did not realize you were supposed to buy items, like these, off the couple’s registry.)
+(At the time, I did not realize you were supposed to buy items off the couple’s registry.)
 Instead, I went the creative route and decided to put together a dinner kit for my friend and her fiancé.

 I knew I wanted to gift her a heartfelt recipe, so I spent a long evening thumbing through the archive of countless of Taste of Home recipes until I landed on something perfect.
 It was a simple Italian dish with a heartwarming story attached: